stepin104826/AmazonWebAutomation-BDDFramework/README.md

 # AmazonWebAutomation-BDDFramework
 ## About
 This project is designed to test mutliple userflows and real-world scenarios of Amazon's shopping website.
 This project leverages Behavior-Driven Development (BDD) with Cucumber Framework to deliver robust, scalable, and maintainable automation scripts.

 ## References and Demo

+## Test Automation Technologies Used
+1. **Java:** The primary programming language used for writing the automation scripts.
+2. **Cucumber:** BDD framework used to write readable and executable specifications.
+3. **Selenium WebDriver:** Web automation framework used for browser interaction.
+4. **TestNG:** Testing framework for managing and running the test suites.
+5. **Maven:** Build automation tool used for managing project dependencies and build lifecycle.
 ## Key Features
 1. **Simple BDD with Cucumber:** This framework utilizes Cucumber to write human-readable scenarios that capture the behavior of Amazon's shopping processes, making tests easier to understand and manage.